Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Erucic Acid Concerns

-Mustard oil is banned in several countries, the USA, the UK and Canada, due to its high concentration of erucic acid.
+Mustard oil is banned in several countries, the USA, the UK, and Canada, due to its high concentration of erucic acid.
 Nevertheless, the negative impact of erucic acid on human health has not been proven yet.

 Erucic acid is a long-chain monounsaturated fatty acid.
 It constitutes around 30-60% of the total fatty acids of a mustard seed (22).

-It has been suggested that the erucic acid content in mustard oil may counterbalance the positive effect of linoleic acid on cardiovascular health by increasing the levels of triglycerides and low-density cholesterols.
+The erucic acid content in mustard oil may counterbalance the positive effect of linoleic acid on cardiovascular health by increasing the levels of triglycerides and low-density cholesterols.
 However, other studies suggest that the overall effect of mustard oil on cardiovascular health is beneficial (15).

 Cooking